timabilov/refcache/README.md

 Effectively, you end up using traditional cache decorator that can be granularly invalidated within your ecosystem giving you near real-time data consistency.
 This means you don't need to remember all the different ways an entity might be cached and glue that into your read codebase - just invalidate by entity ID, and all relevant caches are automatically cleared.

 >❗ To ensure cache consistency across the system, please bear in mind these rules:
->* Maintain idempotency across all functions using the same cache key (cache key being - function or entity signature)
 >* Ensure entity identity consistency - an entity with a specific ID must represent the identical data object across all system components.

 ## Why this library?